 Any investor interested in building the best crypto portfolio for themselves would be wise to remember that even as crypto usage becomes more popular, it can still be a very volatile investment.
-As of early 2021, cryptocurrencies remain largely unregulated in the United States, too, although that could change in the near future.
+This fact should be top-of-mind as you create a balanced crypto portfolio, because unlike a traditional investment portfolio a crypto portfolio contains a single asset class that has a higher risk profile overall.

 With that in mind, potential crypto investors may want to learn as much as possible about investing in cryptocurrency before putting their money on the line.